 With an internet connection to the DX Cluster you will see the spots spread out over an intuitive,

 thermometer-like representation of a part of the current frequency band or as a color-coded listing.

-The bandmap can be set up to contain a massive amount of useful information such as if a spot represents
+The bandmap can be set up to convey a large amount of useful information such as if a spot represents

-a new multiplier, if it has been worked before, the required antenna direction, the sun's position at the
+a new multiplier, if it has been worked before, a suitable antenna direction, the sun's position at the

 station's location etc. You can quickly jump between spots by holding down

 the up and down arrow keys.
 (There are many more keyboard shortcuts associated with the band map, for more